AUKUS: Naval Group–Australia strategic partnership agreement

 In February 2021, an initial design plan was rejected as being too expensive, and Naval Group were given until September to improve their proposal.
 At a Senate inquiry in early June 2021, with delays ongoing, Defence Secretary Greg Moriarty revealed under questioning that he had considered making contingency plans if the French project was to fail, admitting that there had been ongoing problems for over a year.
 Two weeks later, Australian prime minister Scott Morrison met French president Emmanuel Macron in Paris and expressed concern about the project going off track, to which Macron replied that France was giving "full and complete" commitment and would proceed "further and faster if possible".

 On 30 August 2021, the French and Australian defence and foreign affairs ministers released a joint statement reaffirming the project, stating that the "Ministers underlined the importance of the Future Submarine program."

-Less than three weeks later, Australia decided to publicly cancel the contract with Naval Group for the Attack-class submarines despite having already spent about A$2.4 billion on the French project.
+Less than three weeks later, Australia decided to publicly cancel the contract with Naval Group for the Attack class submarines despite having already spent about A$2.4 billion on the French project.
 It was expected that Australia would have to pay hundreds of millions of euros in penalties for cancelling the contract.
 The contract contained "control gates" with "off-ramps" at which point Australia could withdraw from the contract.

-The Australian Department of Defence wrote to Naval Group on the same day the security pact was announced.
+The Australian Department of Defence wrote to Naval Group on the same day the security partnership was announced.
 The French Ministry of Defence claim the department told them that "they were satisfied with the submarine's achievable performance and with the progress of the program."
 Naval Group said that Australia "terminated the contract for convenience".

-Morrison said that Australia now required a nuclear-powered submarine which has the advantages of greater speed, remaining underwater for longer and carrying heavier loads than a conventionally powered submarine, based on a change in the strategic situation in the Indo-Pacific.
+Morrison said that Australia now required a nuclear-powered submarine which has clear advantages of greater endurance, speed, power, stealth and carrying capacity than a conventionally-powered submarine, based on changes in the strategic situation in the Indo-Pacific.